 Clients may also want to consider giving gifts of a non-controlling interest in real estate, creating a 2012 gift of value.
-Clients should seek a certified appraisal or at least a comparative market analysis so they can get an impression of how large the taxable gift might be.
-Clients should be aware that this will not give the recipient the power to sell the property directly, but it is possible for them to commence a "partition" action, resulting in the sale of the property.
+Clients should seek a certified appraisal or at least a comparative market analysis so that they have an idea of how large the taxable gift might be.
+Clients should be aware that this will not give the recipient the power to sell the property directly, but it is possible for them to commence a “partition” action, resulting in the sale of the property.
 Therefore, recipients should be selected with caution.
-An alternative, if time permits, would be to transfer the property to an LLC or limited partnership next year to avoid the possibility of the sale of the property.
+An alternative, if time permits, would be to transfer the property to a limited liability company or limited partnership next year to avoid the possibility of the sale of the property.

 Gifts to Family Limited Partnerships

-Other gifts may include transferring an interest in a family limited partnership that is no more than $2 million.
-If the worth of the partnership interests is determined to be higher by an IRS audit, the percentage that is transferred will be bound to the percentage that does not exceed $2 million.
-Should a client obtain a preliminary appraisal or comparative market analysis in order to set the value for the asset, and they follow up with an official certified appraisal, it may provide protection from unintentionally prompting a large gift tax.
+Other gifts may include transferring an interest in a family limited partnership worth no more than $2 million.
+If the value of the partnership interests is later determined in an IRS audit to be higher, then the percentage transferred will be limited to the percentage that does not exceed $2 million.
+If the client obtains a preliminary appraisal or comparative market analysis to set the value for the asset and follows up with a formal certified appraisal, this approach may provide some protection from inadvertently triggering a large gift tax.

 Loan Forgiveness and Marital Trust Gifts

 Clients can also consider the gift of loan forgiveness if they have made interfamily loans.
 Loan forgiveness can be a quick way to complete a valuable gift without requiring any transfer of funds or creation of new accounts.
 Clients can simply indicate that the loan is cancelled or forgiven in writing across the face of the note or they can sign a notarized formal document indicated the forgiveness or cancellation of the loan.